Adverse Action Notice

 Why People Receive Adverse Action Notices

 People receive adverse action notices to formally notify them of negative items on their credit report that contributed to a denial from a lender.
 Adverse action notices must include a minimum of four negative items that caused the rejection.
-If any of these factors are related to your credit report's number of hard inquiries, that information must be listed.
+If any of these factors are related to your credit report's number of hard inquiries, they must state the specific reason for denial.

 Hard vs. Soft Inquiries